-The Diversity Department of the Writers Guild of America, West is pleased to announce the honorees for the 2017 WGAW TV Writer Access Project, a program designed to identify excellent, diverse writers with television staffing experience.
+The Inclusion and Equity Department of the Writers Guild of America West is pleased to announce the honorees for the 2019 WGAW TV Writer Access Project, a program designed to identify excellent, historically underrepresented writers with television staffing experience.

-Qualified WGAW members were invited to submit their work in one of five diversity categories: minority writers; writers with disabilities; women writers; writers age 55 and over; and LGBT writers.
+Qualified WGAW members were invited to submit their work in one of five inclusion and equity categories: minority writers; writers with disabilities; women writers; writers age 55 and over; and LGBTQ+ writers.

 Scripts, which underwent two rounds of judging, were read and scored on a blind submission basis by WGAW members with extensive television writing experience, including current and former showrunners and writer/producers.

 Click on the writers' names to access their bios, contacts and scripts.

 Photos: Michael Jones

 A cautious, Prius-driving young intern struggles to impress her new bosses—Dominic Toretto and his famous crew.
 Based in the Fast & Furious universe, this action comedy zooms past the high-octane heists of Dom’s team and into the world of the harried interns who cover the details, whether it’s getting coffee or asking the dry cleaner how to get brain matter out of white t-shirts.

 When an alcoholic janitor sneaks onto a Space X launch vehicle in hopes of having sex with a hot astronaut, she is accidentally sent on a mission to Mars.
 Unfortunately for the entire crew, the technology to send people back from Mars hasn’t yet been developed.
 Think a deranged Felicity in space.